-KEEP is a discreet desktop storage device designed to keep cannabis fresh and locked away.
-It looks like a smart speaker with a clock, but if you engage the biometric lock, the top opens, revealing several storage containers for cannabis products.
+KEEP is a discreet desktop storage device designed to keep prescriptions locked away.
+It looks like a smart speaker with a clock, but if you engage the biometric lock, the top opens, revealing several storage containers for prescriptions of all sizes.
 With mobile alerts, a built-in scale and a hermetic seal, the device is purpose-built to be an ideal spot to store and secure weed.

 The company was founded by two Canadian dads looking for a more secure way to store edibles.
 Their story is familiar: A friend unknowingly consumed cannabis gummies from an unmarked container.
 This led the founders to try to find a safe place to store cannabis items.
 Unable to find such a device, Ben Gliksman, a venture capital attorney with 10 years of experience, and Philip Wilkins, who previously built and sold two companies, set out to build their own.

 Available in chalk white and slate black, the device is beautiful and achieves its goal of securing cannabis without hiding.
 This storage container would look at home on a bedside stand or hallway table.

 Facial recognition keeps the device locked.
 If Keep is tampered with, the owner gets a smartphone notification.
 An airtight seal keeps things fresh and contains odors.
 Inside, separate containers keep things organized.
 There’s even a removable rolling tray and space for accessories.
 A battery allows owners to use the device anywhere.

 This is KEEP Labs’ first product, and the company is conducting its own fundraising campaign.
 At the time of writing, the Keep is available for pre-order for CAD 199.